 - Develop and evaluate innovative mechanisms, methods, interventions, and models of service delivery for health promotion and rehabilitation;

 - Develop an ongoing area of research that is competitive for grant funding;

 Students collaborate with their faculty advisors to design an individualized plan of study based on common research interests.
-Prospective students are encouraged to explore our faculty research areas and information on our PhD faculty mentors, and the types of dissertations completed by our PhD graduates.
+Prospective students are encouraged to explore our faculty research areas information on our PhD faculty mentors, and the types of dissertations completed by our PhD graduates.
 To view our PhD graduate history chart, download the PDF.
 Based on a review of this information, prospective students should identify and communicate with a potential PhD mentor.

 What makes the Doctor of Philosophy (PhD) in Rehabilitation Sciences program unique?

 - Experiential learning using state-of-the-art technology in our 9,000 square foot research space.

 - Extensive academic, clinical and community research partnerships.